Gisele Bündchen

-Gisele Caroline Bündchen (/pt-BR/, /de/, born 20 July 1980) is a Brazilian supermodel and activist.
+Gisele Caroline Bündchen (/pt-BR/, /de/; born 20 July 1980) is a Brazilian model and activist.
 Since 2001, she has been one of the highest-paid models in the world.
-In 2007, Bündchen was the 16th-richest woman in the entertainment industry and earned the top spot on Forbes top-earning models list in 2012.
-In 2014, she was listed as the 89th-most-powerful woman in the world by Forbes.
+In 2007, Bündchen was the 16th-richest woman in the entertainment industry and earned the top spot on Forbes highest-paid models list from 2005 to 2016.
+In 2014, she was listed as the 89th most powerful woman in Media and Entertainment by Forbes.

 Vogue credited Bündchen with ending the heroin chic era of modeling in 1999.
-Bündchen was a Victoria's Secret Angel from 1999 until 2006.
-She is credited with pioneering and popularizing the horse walk, a stomping movement where a model lifts her knees high and kicks her feet to step.
-In 2007, Claudia Schiffer called Bündchen the only remaining supermodel.
-Bündchen has appeared on more than 1,200 magazine covers.
+She was a Victoria's Secret Angel from 1999 until 2006.
+Bündchen is credited with pioneering and popularizing the horse walk, a stomping movement where a model lifts her knees high and kicks her feet to step.
+In 2007, Basia Kolen of Vogue called Bündchen the only remaining supermodel.
+She has appeared on more than 1,200 magazine covers.

 Bündchen was nominated for Choice Movie Female Breakout Star and for Choice Movie Villain at the 2005 Teen Choice Awards for her supporting role in Taxi (2004).
 She had a supporting role in The Devil Wears Prada (2006) and was the executive producer of an educational environmental cartoon, Gisele & the Green Team, in 2010 to 2011.
-In 2016, she appeared in the Emmy Award–winning documentary series Years of Living Dangerously, in the episode "Fueling the Fire".
-Bündchen's charitable endeavors include Save the Children, the Red Cross and Doctors Without Borders.
-She has been a Goodwill Ambassador for the United Nations Environment Program since 2009.
+In 2016, Bündchen appeared in the Emmy Award–winning documentary series Years of Living Dangerously, in the episode "Fueling the Fire".
+Her charitable endeavors include Save the Children, the Red Cross, and Doctors Without Borders.
+Bündchen has been a Goodwill Ambassador for the United Nations Environment Program since 2009.

 Family and early life

 Gisele Caroline Bündchen, a sixth-generation German Brazilian, was born on 20 July 1980 in Horizontina, Rio Grande do Sul, to Valdir Bündchen, a university professor, and Vânia Nonnenmacher (1948–2024), a banker.
 Her grandfather, Walter Bündchen, once served as mayor of Horizontina.
-She grew up with five sisters including a fraternal twin.
+Bündchen grew up with five sisters including a fraternal twin.
 The family is Catholic.
-Although her parents speak German and Bündchen learned German in school, she no longer speaks the language.
-Besides her native Portuguese, she speaks English, Italian, Spanish and French.
+Although her parents speak German and Bündchen studied German in school, she never truly learned the language.
+Besides her native Portuguese, Bündchen speaks English fluently, some broken Spanish which native speakers have dubbed "portunol" and which she punctuates with English words, as well as a few very basic sentences of rudimentary French, which she has expressed a desire to eventually learn.